mikaelkaron/troopjs-learn/configuring_requirejs/vanilla_web-configuration.md

 If you can see `"ready"` in the console then you have a working RequireJS configuration to start from.

 ## Including TroopJS

+The easiest way to get started with TroopJS is to use the [`troopjs-widget`](http://troopjs.com/troopjs-widget/) module and starting an `Application` from the `HTML` element.

+!CODEFILE "index.troopjs.js"